SimonMaracine/Nine-Morris-3D/README.txt

  VERSION 0.2.0

  Thank you for downloading Nine Morris 3D!
 A lot of effort was put in the making of this game.
-I hope that you like it. :)
+I hope that you find it useful and enjoyable. :)
  If you find any bugs or have any suggestion, please contact me at simonmara.dev@gmail.com.

 ----------------------------------------------------------------------------------------------------